BG-Blogs/SentimentAnalysisInPBIWithSSMLS/README.md

 # Sentiment Analysis in Power BI via SQL Server Machine Learning Services

 The database you need to recreate the example used in the blog can be found in the database folder in this repo.
-The example was done using R but if you want to use Python instead then you need to replace step 3 with the instructions given below:
+The example was done using R but if you want to use Python instead then you need to replace step 3 with the instructions that follows.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp Set the values of the @Query and @RScript variables.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; you need to set the @Query variable with the string that represents the T-SQL for your input dataset.
-You &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; also need to set the @RScript variable to hold the R code that will be used to perform the sentiment &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; analysis.
+Set the values of the @Query and @RScript variables.
+You need to set the @Query variable with the string that represents the T-SQL for your input dataset.
+You also need to set the @RScript variable to hold the R code that will be used to perform the sentiment analysis.
 The T-SQL script for the @Query variable is as follows:

 '''
       SET @Query = 'SELECT [id], [text] FROM [dbo].[SentimentData]'